Rakshit-CSE/Face_Recognition_Attendance/README.md

 Developed an automated attendance system using facial recognition, enabling attendance marking through a phone on the same network.

 The process of using a phone camera with Python:
-1. First, install the OpenCV library in Python: pip install opencv-python.
+1.First, install the OpenCV library in Python: pip install opencv-python.

 2.Download and install the IP Webcam application on your smartphones.